Twin brothers accused in shooting of 2 migrants in Hudspeth County released from custody - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — Health officials announced there were three new cases of the Severe Central Nervous System West Nile Virus and West Nile Virus Fever reported in El Paso.
 A man in his 50s and a man in his 70s, both with underlying medical conditions, along with...

-EL PASO, TX (KFOX14) — Reports of voter intimidation have been circulating across different cities in the U.S. According to the ACLU, voter intimidation is rare and unlikely.
+EL PASO, Texas (KFOX14/CBS4) — Reports of voter intimidation have been circulating across different cities in the U.S. According to the ACLU, voter intimidation is rare and unlikely.
 But if someone is attempting to interfere with your right to vote, it may be voter intimidation and a violation of federal law.

 EPISD celebrates completion of Navarrete Middle School on Fort Bliss grounds